hashicorp/design-system/website/docs/components/application-state/partials/guidelines/guidelines.md

 ## Alignment

 The Application State supports two alignment options: `left` and `center`.
-The alignment affects text alignment, action placement/alignment in the footer, and media placement; however, it does not affect page placement.
+The alignment affects text alignment, action placement/alignment in the footer, and media placement; however, it does not change the default page alignment.

+!!!
+Info

+By default, the Application State has horizontal auto margins applied to it, always centering it on the page.
+This can be overridden with CSS properties.

+!!!

 **Center alignment**